h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 ### ElevenLabs Voice Agent Setup
 1. Create a new agent in the ElevenLabs Conversational AI menu

-2. Configure initial greeting message.
-If your agent will be doing outreach, you can leave this blank, and the agent will speak once the user says: "Hello?".
+2. Configure the initial greeting message.
+If your agent will be doing outreach, you can leave this blank, and the agent will speak once the user says "Hello?".

-3. Set your system prompt with tool definitions.
+3. Create a system prompt that includes tool definitions.

 You'll want to follow a generate pattern like this:

 ```text
 You are a support agent with access to: